CristianRicharte6/Catalan-Tourist-Board/README.md

 ## Usage

+> [!IMPORTANT]
-> [!IMPORTANT] > `Before running any script`, follow the .env.example requirements & fill up your wallet with some MATIC for deploying and interacting with the smart contract.
+> `Before running any script`, follow the .env.example requirements & fill up your wallet with some MATIC for deploying and interacting with the smart contract.
 When using Mumbai You can get some MATICs from the [Mumbai Faucet](https://faucet.polygon.technology)

 Install dependencies:

 ```bash
 npm install
 ```

-npm install

-> [!NOTE]
-> run the next commands for usage:

 Test the smart contracts: